1925 Santa Barbara earthquake: Aftermath

 Since the downtown of Santa Barbara suffered irreparable damage, there was a large-scale construction effort in 1925 and 1926 aimed at removing or repairing damaged structures and constructing new buildings.
 This development completely altered the character of the city center.
 Before the earthquake, a considerable part of the center was built in the Moorish Revival style.
 After the earthquake, the decision was made to rebuild it in the Spanish Colonial Revival style.
 This effort was undertaken by the Santa Barbara Community Arts Association, which was founded in the beginning of the 1920s and viewed the earthquake as the opportunity to rebuild the city center in the unified architectural style.

-Many architects were invited to design the building facades, among them James Osborne Craig, George Washington Smith, Carleton Winslow, Bertram Goodhue, and Winsor Soule.
-Lionel Pries spent a year in Santa Barbara.
+Many architects were invited to design the building facades, among them Lionel Pries, James Osborne Craig, George Washington Smith, Carleton Winslow, Bertram Goodhue, and Winsor Soule.
+Pries moved his practice from San Francisco to Santa Barbara for a full year.
 As a result, many buildings later listed on National Register of Historic Places were designed in the late 1920s, among them the Santa Barbara County Courthouse and the front of the Andalucia Building.

 Building codes in Santa Barbara were made more stringent after the earthquake demonstrated that traditional construction techniques of unreinforced concrete, brick, and masonry were unsafe and unlikely to survive strong temblors.

-Almost a century later, in 2017, an AI program mistakenly sent out alerts about the historic quake due to an engineer updating the quake's epicenter in the program's records.
+Almost a century later, in 2017, an AI program run by the United States Geological Survey (USGS) mistakenly sent out email alerts about the historic quake due to an engineer updating the quake's epicenter in the USGS records.